Sulfate-methane transition zone: Isotopes

-Isotopic mass balance calculations have implied that sulfate reduction and anaerobic oxidation of methane can fractionate sulfur.
+Isotopic mass balance calculations have implied that sulfate reduction and anaerobic oxidation of methane can significantly fractionate sulfur and carbon isotopes.
 During sulfate reductions, the extent of sulfur fractionation varies depending on the environment and rates of reduction.
 Slower reduction rates lead to higher fractionations and sulfate concentration below 1 mM lead to lower fractionations.
 The production and consumption of methane leads to archaeal and bacterial highly depleted in 13C biomarkers, specifically lipids.
 The bacteria and archaea associated with the SMTZ are very depleted in 13C, with archaea generally being more depleted than bacteria.
+The dissolved inorganic carbon (DIC) stable isotopes (δ13C) also show depleted signals due to the DIC being sourced from methane oxidation.

 Isotopes have also been the main tool to study ancient SMTZs.
 Paleo-SMTZ have been studied using a 34S isotopic signature.
 Extremely 34S depleted pyrite forms from the pore water sulfide, or the by product of AOM.
 Thus, depleted sulfur values are correlated to AOM and suggests the presence of a SMTZ.
 Additionally, carbonates within an SMTZ might form from the bicarbonate released during AOM and would record depleted 13C isotope ratios expected from AOM.